yutanagano/smark.nvim/README.md

 ![MIT_license](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)
 ![Tests](https://img.shields.io/github/actions/workflow/status/yutanagano/smark.nvim/ci.yml?style=for-the-badge)

-Smark is a neovim plugin that helps you write and manipulate markdown lists.
+Smark is a [NeoVim][neovim] plugin that helps you write and manipulate markdown lists.
 It has an opinionated design with the following principles:

 1. Smark's outputs must always produce a sane list (e.g. list block is a clean